 I’ve never been good with hospitals.
-I shiver when I walk their corridors, reading scary signs on walls and doors – Blood Drawing, X-ray, and Pathology.
-I feel vulnerable, small and human.
-And yet over the past month, as I’ve come to visit my father in this Veteran’s Hospital outside New Haven, CT, something strange is happening.
+I shiver when I walk their corridors, reading scary signs on doors – Blood Drawing, X-ray, and Pathology.
+I feel vulnerable, small, and human.
+And yet over the past month, as I’ve come to visit my father in this vast Veteran’s Hospital outside New Haven, CT, something strange is happening.

 There are also light touches.
 A man plays tunes on a lobby piano.
 Care dogs walk along corridors on leashes.
 Sounds of laughter can be heard from the cafeteria.

 The nurses in my father’s ward are kind and quick to joke.
-They flirt and compliment him on his “Frank Sinatra blue eyes” which brings a delighted grin to my father’s face.
+They flirt and compliment my dad on his “Frank Sinatra blue eyes” which brings a delighted grin to his face.
 Dad has advanced Parkinson’s and I’m happy to see anything that makes him smile.